Who is exempt from lease extension?

 • the property is within the boundaries of a cathedral precinct

-• they have a business lease
+• it is a business lease

 • they have been registered as the owner for less than two years